katahiromz/WinKiosk/README.txt

 If WinKiosk is registered to Windows startup,
 WinKiosk will be launched automatically when you restart Windows.
-To register/unregister WinKiosk to Windows startup, use setupper.exe.
+To register WinKiosk to Windows startup, or to unregister WinKiosk from Windows startup, please use setupper.exe.

 The button layout of SimpleBrowser is customizable by editing the following text files: